Bascule bridge: History

 Bascule bridges have been in use since ancient times, but until the adoption of steam power in the 1850s, very long, heavy spans could not be moved quickly enough for practical application.

 Types

 There are three types of bascule bridge and the counterweights to the span may be located above or below the bridge deck.

 The fixed-trunnion (sometimes a "Chicago" bascule) rotates around a large axle that raises the span(s).
 The Chicago bascule name derives from the location where it is widely used, and is a refinement by Joseph Strauss of the fixed-trunnion.
+There are 44 movable bridges in Chicago, however 12 are not in operation.
+The Jackknife Bascule Bridge in Fort William, Ontario (now Thunder Bay, Ontario) was the first double-decked bascule bridge in the world, accommodating rail on the bottom and road/foot traffic on top.
+It was designed by Joseph Strauss for the Canadian Pacific Railway.

 The rolling lift trunnion (sometimes a "Scherzer" rolling lift), raises the span by rolling on a track resembling a rocking-chair base.
 The "Scherzer" rolling lift is a refinement patented in 1893 by American engineer William Donald Scherzer.

 The rarer Rall type combines rolling lift with longitudinal motion on trunnions when opening.
 It was patented (1901) by Theodor Rall.
 One of the few surviving examples is the Broadway Bridge (1913), in Portland, Oregon.